|

 Does anybody remember the Apollo 11 CM hand rail that sold at a 2000 Butterfield's Auction?
 The handrail was removed from Columbia by NASA and deeded to a medical institute for study.
 Robert even reported on it back in the day.
 NASA investigated the sale and found that they had indeed given the spacecraft part to the foundation and allowed the sale.
 It sold for $35,000 back in 2000.
 Now that's a real spacecraft part with excellent provenance.
 I wonder where it went?
 Steve, you acquired a rare and wonderful Apollo 11 artifact for your collection.
 I hope it made for a Merry Christmas.
 Anybody who has a flown artifact from Apollo 11 has a great addition to their collection.
 To paraphrase the Most Interesting Man in the World, "Stay collecting my friends." |

-Jurvetson Member Posts: 26 From: Menlo Park, CA, United States Registered: Sep 2011
+Jurvetson Member Posts: 125 From: Los Altos an SF, CA, United States Registered: Sep 2011

 |